thegalah/ts-runtime-validation/README.md

 ## How?

 This is a code generator that is designed to run as a yarn / npm script.
 By default scans your source directory for files ending in the provided glob pattern.
+It will generate types based off exported type aliases and typescript interfaces.
 By default: `*.jsonschema.{ts,tsx}`.
 The output will create three files:

 1. `./src/ts-runtime-validation/validation.schema.json` - containing the [jsonschema](http://json-schema.org/) types
 1. `./src/SchemaDefinition.ts` - containing the typescript.